JamieBradders/gatsby-theme-user-base/README.md

 ## Why use this theme?

 The theme is equipped with a Provider that will give you a central store for persisting a Userbase session across pages.
-The theme will also provide you with a handful of utility methods that makes handling Userbase requests that little bit easier for you.
+The theme will also provide you with a handful of utility methods that makes handling Userbase requests a little bit easier for you.

 For example, let's assume you wanted to create a submission callback function that will let a user log into their account.